-Used in Bard's Red and Rosé
+Used in Regent's Red and Rosé

 An older hybrid developed just after World War I which created great controversy for the use of hybrids versus purebreds during the revival of English winemaking.
 It has one of the greatest disease resistances of all grapes.

 Used in Avon Swan and English Sparkling